spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 S_{lm} = \dfrac{COP - COG}{OD} \cdot \cos(\alpha)
 \end{equation}

-The result is dimensionless, however the ratio determined is measured in the number *calibers*.
+The result is dimensionless, however the ratio determined is measured in the number of *calibers*.

+\begin{quote}
+2a - The static stability margin falls above 2 (but less than 3) calibers at launch
+\end{quote}

 [Static Stability Margin](https://www.apogeerockets.com/education/downloads/Newsletter133.pdf)